2008 GMC Sierra 1500 Rear Brakes

 Researching Common Issues

-Before diving into the job, I wanted to do a little homework.
-Figured looking up common problems would help me watch for anything funky while I had everything apart.
-Come to find out, these GMT800 trucks are known for occasionally suffering from rear caliper seize issues.
+Before starting the job, it helps to research common issues so there's a sense of what to watch for once everything is apart.
+These GMT800 trucks are known for occasionally suffering from rear caliper seize issues.

-The sliding pins can gunk up over time, especially if you cut corners on fluid flushes.
-When that happens, the caliper locks up and you lose all braking ability on that wheel.
-Yikes!
-Naturally, that little nugget had me checking the pins extra close during disassembly.
-Didn’t end up having any issues, but good info to file away.
+The sliding pins can gunk up over time, especially if fluid flushes get skipped.
+When that happens, the caliper locks up and braking ability is lost on that wheel.
+That's a good reason to check the pins closely during disassembly, even when the brakes seem to be working fine.

 Shopping for Parts and Tools

-The rear brakes are pretty accessible once the wheels are off, but you still want the proper tools.
-I also added brake lube grease to my cart since fresh lubricant makes for smooth pad slides.
-From there it was home to the driveway for some weekend wrenching.
-Time to tackle those worn-out 2008 GMC Sierra 1500 rear brakes.
+The rear brakes are fairly accessible once the wheels are off, but having the proper tools on hand still matters.
+Brake lube grease is worth picking up too, since fresh lubricant makes for smooth pad slides.
+From there, it's time to tackle those worn-out 2008 GMC Sierra 1500 rear brakes.

 Lifting Safely